 You must provide your employees with a safe and healthful work environment free from any known hazards that can cause death, injury or illness and comply with all applicable MNOSHA standards.
-You also have the following rights and
+You also have the following rights and responsibilities

-- You must post a copy of this poster and other MNOSHA documents where other notices to employees are posted. - You must report to MNOSHA within eight hours all accidents resulting in the death of an employee. - .
-You must report to MNOSHA within 24 hours all accidents resulting in any amputation, eye loss or inpatient hospitalization of any employee. - You must allow MNOSHA investigators to conduct inspections, interview employees and review records. - You must provide all necessary personal protective equipment and training at your expense. - You have the right to participate in the development of standards by MNOSHA.
+- You must post a copy of this poster and other MNOSHA documents where other notices to employees are posted. - You must report to MNOSHA within eight hours all accidents resulting in the death of an employee - You must report to MNOSHA within 24 hours all hospitalization of any employee - You must allow MNOSHA investigators to conduct inspections, interview employees and review records. - · You must provide all necessary personal protective equipment and training at your expense - You have the right to participate in the development of standards by MNOSHA.